M4ngirdas/javascript-lessons/README.md

 ### 📅 I started in 2025-01-31

-### 🎯My goal: to become decent in JavaScript by making projects and continue to improve my skills
+### 🎯My goal: to become decent in JavaScript by making projects and continue improving my skills

 <br><br>